argoproj-labs/training-material/argo-workflows/templates/dag.md

 Did you see how `b` did not start until `a` had completed?

-Open the Argo Server tab a navigate to the workflow, you should see a two containers.
+Open the Argo Server tab and navigate to the workflow, you should see two containers.

 ## Exercise